12 Emotional Development in the Preschool Years

-Neglect is a passive form of abuse in which a perpetrator is responsible to provide care for a victim who is unable to care for himself or herself but fails to provide adequate care.
-Neglect may include the failure to provide sufficient supervision, nourishment, or medical care, or the failure to fulfill other needs for which the victim is helpless to provide for himself or herself.
+Neglect is a passive form of abuse in which a perpetrator is responsible to provide care for a victim who is unable to care for themselves but fails to provide adequate care.
+Neglect may include the failure to provide sufficient supervision, nourishment, or medical care, or the failure to fulfill other needs for which the victim is helpless to provide for themselves.
 Neglect can have many long-term side effects, such as physical injuries, low self-esteem, attention disorders, violent behaviour, and even death.

 Child Protection Legislation in Canada

 In Canada, child protection falls under the jurisdiction of the provinces, territories and Indigenous welfare agencies.
 Legislation varies across these different jurisdictions.

 In Ontario, The Child Youth and Family Services Act, offers protection to children under the age of 18.
 In relationship to types of abuse, under this legislation a child is in need of protection when there is: